1991 Budweiser at The Glen: Lap 5 crash

-As the field entered the Loop on lap 5, the left front wheel spindle broke on J.D.
-McDuffie's #70 L.C.
-Whitford Pontiac, causing his brakes to fail and a wheel to come off of the car.
-He made contact with Jimmy Means, like McDuffie an owner-driver, and both the #70 and Means' #52 Alka-Seltzer Pontiac left the racing surface and headed into the runoff area exiting the turn, which consisted of grass and a tire barrier placed in front of an Armco guardrail attached to a fence.
+As the field entered the Loop on lap 5, the left front wheel spindle broke on J. D. McDuffie's No. 70 Pontiac, causing his brakes to fail and a wheel to come off of the car.
+He made contact with Jimmy Means, like McDuffie an owner-driver, and both the No. 70 and Means' No. 52 Pontiac left the racing surface and headed into the runoff area exiting the turn, which consisted of grass and a tire barrier placed in front of an Armco guardrail attached to a fence.
 McDuffie, with no way to slow his damaged car, hit the tires at 160 MPH.
 The force generated by the impact caused his car to become airborne, rotate 180 degrees, and land on the grass upside down.
 McDuffie suffered a basilar skull fracture in the accident and died instantly.

 McDuffie's basilar skull fracture was presumed to have been caused by rapid head movement to his right rather than an impact.
 McDuffie's family and crew members have long believed that his injuries were caused by a foreign object entering the vehicle.
 McDuffie's sponsor, Medford Speed, hired accident investigators, Phil Moser and Terry Shaw, to perform to determine the cause of the fatal injuries.
 The investigation concluded that upon impact with the tire barrier, a tire from the barrier entered the cockpit through the passenger side window and struck McDuffie on the right side of his head near the jaw, causing his fatal head injuries.
 The report cited a "black tar-like substance" on the window and damage to McDuffie's helmet foam and microphone tab that was consistent with a tire from the barrier entering the car upon impact.

-Means, meanwhile, was able to slow his car down before he hit the tire barrier; the #52 actually went underneath the #70 while it was in the air.
+Means, meanwhile, was able to slow his car down before he hit the tire barrier; the No. 52 actually went underneath the No. 70 while it was in the air.
 Getting out of his own wrecked car, Means went over to McDuffie to check on his fellow driver.
 A few seconds later, having seen McDuffie's condition, Means began frantically waving for track safety officials to come to the scene.
 Means then spoke to Ned Jarrett, who as mentioned before was stationed on the track just behind where the accident occurred, on the ESPN broadcast moments later that he hoped his fellow driver was okay but conceded the situation did not look good.
 Means later said he had to "close his eyes" after seeing McDuffie in his car.